 1. Nutrition, Nutrition, Nutrition

 Omega-3 fatty acids are essential for maintaining skin and coat health, containing excellent anti-inflammatory properties to help soothe itching or inflamed skin and keep fur shiny.
 Omega-3 supplements are an easy way to provide your pup with a concentrated, consistent dose to keep their skin and coat in top shape.
 If you are looking to go the fish oil route alone instead of an all-in-one supplement then just make sure it is a safe product shown to have low levels of heavy metals.
-Personally, we have long been a fan of Nordiac Naturals Omega Pet Oil which can be added to food.
-Another Omega-3 option would be TopDog’s Flexerna Omega which has a secret weapon – the green lipped mussel oil.
+We have long been a fan of Nordic Naturals Omega Pet Oil which can be added to food.
+Another Omega-3 option would be TopDog’s Flexerna Omega which has a secret weapon – the green-lipped mussel oil.

 3. A Little Oil Goes a Long Way

 In addition to omega-3s, omega-6s are another essential fatty acid that adds to your dog’s shine game.
 While you can buy omega-6 supplements, in this case vegetable oils are just as effective.
 Sunflower or safflower oils work great, as do olive and flaxseed.
 The cooling properties of coconut oil may also help to relieve inflammatory skin conditions.
 You can add oil to your pup’s food daily, just be sure not to give them too much as it can cause diarrhea.
 For a small dog, stir in one teaspoon of oil per meal.
 For a large dog, give one tablespoon per meal.

 Regular brushing stimulates your dog’s skin and hair follicles, which increases the natural production of skin oils that make for a lustrous coat.
 Keep in mind that even shorthaired dogs need their cells stimulated.
 Plus, your pup will love the extra attention.
 Aim to brush them daily, or at least every other day.